M-r-J-o-h-n/SWH-Injector/README.md

 You can always replace it to whatever you favor.

-But you have to find a dll that doesn't do any write operation on rwx section, Because it will trigger COW.
+But you have to find a dll that doesn't do any write operation on rwx section on initialization routine.
+Because it will trigger COW.
 Then the physical memory space of rwx section wouldn't be shared between different processes.

 It then loads a process hacker's driver to access physical memory so that we can write on rwx section without triggering COW.